Scottish-Tech-Army/Volunteer-app/README.md

 2. Add the `key.json` file into the `/app/android/` directory.
 This file contains credentials for uploading the app to the Google Play Store.
 Ask on Slack for another developer in the team to send you it.
     > Because this contains sensitive access credentials we should never commit this to GitHub as our repository is open-source, anyone can see it.

 3. Create a personal upload key to digitally 'sign' the app when you send it to the Google Play Store.
 Follow the instructions in the ['Generating an upload key' section of this page](https://reactnative.dev/docs/signed-apk-android#generating-a-signing-key).
 As part of doing that you'll be asked to set a password -- save this somewhere safe (e.g. [a password manager](https://www.techradar.com/uk/best/password-manager)), you'll need it in the future.
-Put the `my-upload-key.keystore` file you create into the `/app/android` directory.
+Put the `my-release-key.keystore` file you create into the `/app/android` directory.
     > This file also should never be committed to GitHub.

 ## TestFlight (iOS)